How Do You Know If You Have Scabies?

 Once you’ve treated the whole family with the cream, finished laundry night, and rinsed off in the morning, the nightmare should be all over.
 Congratulations, you have successfully survived scabies!

-On a lighter note, now that I have truly grossed you out to the max on my show once again, I’d like to invite you all to join my GirlfriendMD Facebook page, where you can get further grossed out by my other health-related posts and links, and where you can ask me your health questions!
+Now that I have truly grossed you out to the max on my show once again, I’d like to invite you to join the House Call Doctor Facebook page, where you can get further grossed out by my other health-related posts and links, and where you can ask me your health questions!
 Come on, don’t be shy!

 Please note that all content here is strictly for informational purposes only.
 This content does not substitute any medical advice, and does not replace any medical judgment or reasoning by your own personal health provider.
 Please always seek a licensed physician in your area regarding all health related questions and issues.